 Head out on your own and find a deer.
 Take a picture to share with the group

 Hunting Technique Overview:

 Elk & Moose calling seminars

 Late Lunch Share a few pictures from the week and head home!

-Registration includes three nights accommodation, all meals, field guide, and course instruction.
+Registration includes three nights' accommodation, all meals, a field guide, and course instruction.
 This is a unique opportunity to be in a spectacular place, eat amazing food, and learn everything you need to know to be a successful hunter.

 We highly encourage carpooling and help to organize this closer to the event.